Engage with the curriculum

 - School stories of schools implementing Digital Technologies: to look for transferable programs that suit your school’s needs and context.

 - Scope and sequence for F–10 learning programs that could be used to address the Digital Technologies content descriptions.
+Each topic contains a video that briefly describes the content covered.

 Consider how computational thinking, design thinking and systems thinking can be integrated into your planning of the Digital Technologies curriculum and programs.